 Before starting a project, understand your parameters.
 This helps you spec out your cluster, get buy-in from higher ups, and increase your success rate when rolling out a product used by the entire engineering organization.
 Remember, if it’s not better than what they have now, why will they switch?

 A good starting point was opening the floor to our users.
 What features did they want?
-If we offered a visualization suite so they can see ERROR event spikes, would they use it?
+If we offered a visualisation suite so they can see ERROR event spikes, would they use it?
 How about alerting them about SEGFAULTs?
 Hands down the most requested feature was speed; “I want an easy webUI that shows me the user ID when I search for it, and get all the results in <5 seconds!”

 Getting Our Feet Wet